-Many with albinism have low vision caused from low pigment in the iris (visible, colored portion of the eye), atypical development of the center of the retina (thin, light-sensitive nerve issue lining the back of the eye) called foveal hypoplasia, and abnormal nerve connections between the eye and the brain called optic nerve misrouting.
-Furthermore, strabismus (misaligned eyes), nystagmus (involuntary darting of the eyes), and refractive errors (nearsightedness, farsightedness, and astigmatism) are common in individuals with albinism.
+Children with albinism have low vision caused from low pigment in the iris, atypical development of the center of the retina called foveal hypoplasia, and abnormal nerve connections between the eye and the brain called optic nerve misrouting.
+Furthermore, strabismus, nystagmus, and refractive errors (nearsightedness, farsightedness, and astigmatism) are common in individuals with albinism.

 How Is It Diagnosed?

 Albinism is typically detected by the appearance of light hair, skin, and eyes.

 An ophthalmologist should examine the child’s retinas and pattern of nerve connections between the eyes and the brain.
 If found, the child will be given a diagnosis of albinism.